bgiorgio0506/msfs-simconnect-nodejs/README.md

 Works on 64 bit version of NodeJS.
 Currently, for Windows only.

 ## Installation
-msfs-simconnect-nodejs uses a native NodeJS addon and therefore, it must be compiled first before you can use it as module within your project.
+nodejs-simconnect uses a native NodeJS addon and therefore, it must be compiled first before you can use it as module within your project.

 ### 1.)
 Install the Node module
+Clone the repo move it on node_modules and then run:

-`npm install msfs-simconnect-node`
+`npm install`

 ### 2.)
 Copy your SimConnect SDK files
 You need to copy your own SimConnect SDK files to msfs-simconnect-nodejs.
 64 bit version is also supported.